 For more information regarding Export Controls at the University of Colorado Boulder, please refer to the Export Compliance Program Manual.

-The primary contacts for more information about export control regulations:
+The primary contact for more information about export control regulations:

 The empowered official for the Boulder campus: